SAM.gov Registration Guide 2026: Complete Step-by-Step Process

 - You miss contract opportunity notifications

-Best practice: Start renewal 60-90 days before expiration.
+Start renewal 60-90 days before expiration.
 This buffer accounts for validation delays and prevents gaps in your registration status.
+A lapsed SAM.gov registration can cost you a contract award if the timing is wrong.

 What to Update During Renewal